-- The holder of an Authority to Drive Airside Category 2 has an exemption from requiring an Authority to Drive Airside Category 3 when operating on Taxiway S. - Airport Officers and the Emergency Services (Police, Fire and Ambulance) have an exemption to exceed the speed restrictions on taxiways and runways at the Airport for operational reasons (this exemption is granted given that all other conditions of the Airside Vehicle Control Handbook (including safe driving) are adhered to).
+- The holder of an Authority to Drive Airside Category 2 has an exemption from requiring an Authority to Drive Airside Category 3 when operating on the Southern Apron Taxilane. - Airport Officers and the Emergency Services (Police, Fire and Ambulance) have an exemption to exceed the speed restrictions on taxiways and runways at the Airport for operational reasons (this exemption is granted given that all other conditions of the Airside Vehicle Control Handbook (including safe driving) are adhered to).